astronomer/deploy-action/README.md

 The action completes the following steps whenever you commit to your main branch:

-- Check out your repository.
+- Checks out your repository.
-- Check whether your commit only changed DAG code.
+- Checks whether your commit only changed DAG code.
 - Optional.
-Test DAG code with pytest.
+Tests DAG code with pytest.
-- If the commit included only changes to DAG code, push the change to Astro without building a new project image.
+- If the commit included only changes to DAG code, pushes the change to Astro without building a new project image.
 - If the change included changes to project configurations, rebuild your project image and deploy it to Astro.

 ## Usage